NLnetLabs/routinator/source/data-processing.rst

 expired and the entire data set is complete.
 If any of the objects do not pass these checks, the data will be discarded.

+Currently, only certificates (.cer), certificate revocation lists (.crl), manifests (.mft), ROAs (.roa), and Ghostbuster Records (.gbr) are allowed to appear the RPKI.
+If another type of object is encountered Routinator will *warn* by default, but this can be changed with the :option:`--unknown-objects` option.

+Note that even if unknown objects are accepted, they must appear in the manifest and the hash over their content must match the one given in the manifest.
+If the hash does not match, the CA and all its objects are still rejected.

 ROAs and VRPs
 """""""""""""